 You can drop courses by logging into MyDU and clicking “Add/Drop Courses.”

 Withdraw from a course?

-After the add/drop period ends, a student may withdraw (Grade W) from a course any time up to designated withdraw date noted on the academic calendar maintained by the Office of the Registrar.
-A request to withdraw from a course or courses must be submitted in writing to the Office of the Registrar either in person, via fax at (708) 524-6943 or through the mail.
+After the add/drop period ends, a student may withdraw (Grade W) from a course any time up to designated withdraw date noted on the academic calendar.
+A request to withdraw from a course or courses must be submitted to Stars Connect.
 After the withdraw date, a student wishing to withdraw must request permission for an administrative withdrawal from the School of Education director in writing or via email.
 Administrative withdrawals are only granted in cases of extreme hardship or illness.

-Current students should be able to register electronically by logging on to MyDU; new students registering for the first time need to submit a paper copy registration form to John Snakenborg via email or fax to (708) 524-6665.
+Current students should be able to register electronically by logging on to MyDU; new students registering for the first time need to submit an online registration form to Dr. Debra Vinci-Minogue or fax to (708) 524-6665.
 The registration schedule is available on MyDU—Resources—Registrar’s Office—Registration—Advance Registration Dates.

 Get a refund from a class I’ve dropped or withdrawn from?

-Unless a course is dropped during the first week there will be some tuition charge dependent on the date the course is dropped.
+Unless a course is dropped during the first week there will be some tuition charge.
 The refund schedule is available on MyDU—Student Accounts—Refund Schedule.

 See the current course schedule?
 Upcoming semesters’ schedules?